NduhZondi007/capitec/README.md

   Each row contains a transaction with fields such as customer, timestamp, merchant and amount.
 If a category is not provided, the loader uses a simple keyword lookup to assign one of several broad categories (Food, Transport, Utilities, Entertainment, Shopping, Healthcare, Communication, Education, Travel, Income, Other).
-* **Categorisation:**  Transaction enrichment is important for personal finance management【16†L231-L235】.
+* **Categorisation:**  Transaction enrichment is important for personal finance management.
 Keywords like “uber” or “gas” will map to the Transport category.
 You can extend the `DataLoader`’s keyword map or supply your own categorised dataset.
 * **Aggregation:**  The service aggregates transactions per customer or across all customers.
 It calculates total